Let me know if it happens to you as well:

 Take this sentence for example.

-He is a coal miner, who has been working in the mines for his entire life and whose insurance policy states that in the event of his death his family will only get $10,000 – those too not in the case of accidental death.
+He is a coal miner, who has been working in the mines for his entire life and whose insurance policy states that in the event of his death, his family will only get $10,000 – those too not in the case of accidental death.

 You can see that the nature of the sentence was active as long as I used he and who, but whose was used only when the sentence intended to become passive.

-Who’s Definition and Usage
+Definition and Usage of Who’s

 Okay: